ramSeraph/vectorvector/README.md

 ## Why

-VectorVector is an experiment to see if we can produce high quality tiles for the whole planet in a few hours.
+vectorvector is an experiment to see if we can produce high quality tiles for the whole planet in a few hours.

 Goals: